CJSCommonPlatform/dependency-mapper-ui/README.md

 Prerequisites:

 1. File `contexts.json` is in the rootDirectory, default is "/opt/".
-This can be overridden by sending the system property as a paramater e.g.:
+This can be overridden by sending the system property as a parameter e.g.:

 `java -DrootDirectory='/home/robert/dev/dependency-mapper-ui/src/test/resources/' -jar dependency-mapper-ui-0.0.1-SNAPSHOT.jar`

-Execute following steps to build and start the serivce
+Execute following steps to build and start the service

 1. `mnv package`
-2. `java -jar dependency-mapper-ui-0.0.1-SNAPSHOT.jar`
+2. `java -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar`